All posts by Jemma Mullins

 Vinca Petersen is a British photographer and artist.
 Her photography book No System documents her life in the 1990s travelling around Europe with sound systems, putting on free parties.
 Her pictures began as a visual diary, documenting her leaving home at seventeen, moving into a London squat and becoming involved in the free party scene that grew across Europe in the 1990s.
 In the UK, free parties grew out of the rave explosion of 1989 when crowds of up to twenty-five thousand people would gather in the English countryside for illegal all-night events fuelled by MDMA and techno music.
 Petersen had become involved in this scene while still in her teens in London.
 They wandered through France, Spain, Portugal, Italy, the Netherlands and Germany, banding together with other sound systems to put on huge parties in remote countryside locations in the summer, then separating to seek out smaller, more urban venues, such as empty warehouses, when the weather got colder.
 The resulting pictures are intimate and warm, celebrating the travellers without romanticizing them.
 Petersen shows the damage as well as the highs of drug use, the litter and destruction the travellers left, as well as the euphoria of their parties.

-This is a mood board of my favourite pictures from Vinca Petersen’s book ‘No System’.
-To me they document a lot of information from her travels around Europe, for example their party habits and waking up the next morning feeling rough and repeating it everyday for years.
+These pictures from her book ‘No System’ document a lot of information from her travels around Europe, for example their party habits and waking up the next morning feeling rough and repeating it everyday for years.
 The journal entries provide information on how she was feeling and documenting what has happened that night or day which I find intriguing because it is a completely different life as they don’t have any rules where they are and completely free, compared to the party and rave scene now where you don’t hear much about illegal parties and raves in the countryside.

 In an article written by Sheryl Garrat she says “The travellers played what Petersen describes as a constant game of cat and mouse with the police.
 As a result, they were wary of outsiders, especially those taking pictures.”
 This shows Vinca Petersen’s passion for photography as she was willing to get in trouble from her fellow travellers for taking images of their lives and parties.
 The article also states how Petersen’s images “have been taken by an insider.
 Working with small, inconspicuous cameras, she sometimes didn’t even look through the viewfinder before clicking the shutter; other times she’d leave a camera on a bar overnight and retrieve it in the morning to see what had been recorded.”